p-j-smith/lipyphilic/README.rst

 There is currently no paper describing **lipyphilic**, but we're working on it.
 In the meantime, if you like what we do, please tell everyone you know to check out **lipyphilic**!
-And if there are things you think we could improve, features you would like to see added, or pesky bugs you that need to be fixed, please raisie an issue on `github <https://github.com/p-j-smith/lipyphilic/issues>`__.
+And if there are things you think we could improve, features you would like to see added, or pesky bugs you that need to be fixed, please raise an issue on `github <https://github.com/p-j-smith/lipyphilic/issues>`__.

 .. end-description